Jonas Hassen Khemiri: Plays

+Eld (Fire) is Khemiri's latest play, it opened on the big stage at the Royal Dramatic Theatre in 2022, directed by German director Antú Romero Nunes.

 Other writing

-Khemiri's story "Unchanged, unending" was originally published in Aftonbladet, and won the Swedish Radio prize for best short story in 2008.
+Khemiri's story "Oändrat oändlig" (Unchanged, unending) was originally published in Aftonbladet, and won the Sveriges Radio prize for best short story in 2008.
 Later that year Khemiri met and interviewed the rapper Nas for a portrait in Dagens Nyheter.
 In 2013 Khemiri started a writing workshop for people who are living or have experienced living as undocumented migrants in Sweden.
 Texts from three participants of the workshop were published in Swedish by Aftonbladet, Norwegian by Klassekampen and English by the literary journal Asymptote.

 In 2013, Khemiri wrote an open letter to Sweden's Minister of Justice Beatrice Ask in response to a controversial police program, REVA.
-The letter, titled "Dear Beatrice Ask", started a debate about discrimination and racial profiling in Sweden.
-Originally published in Dagens Nyheter, the letter became a social media phenomenon, with more than 150 000 shares on Facebook (summer 2014) and more than half a million clicks on the article online.
+The letter, titled "Bästa Beatrice Ask" (Dear Beatrice Ask), started a debate about discrimination and racial profiling in Sweden.
+Originally published in Dagens Nyheter, the letter became a social media phenomenon, with more than 150,000 shares on Facebook (summer 2014) and more than half a million clicks on the article online.
 It is one of the most shared articles in Swedish history.
-According to social media analysts the letter reached more or less every Twitter user in Sweden.
-The original text was translated into more than 20 languages, and a version of the text was published by the New York Times in April 2013.
+According to social media analysts, the letter reached more or less every Twitter user in Sweden.
+The original text was translated into more than 20 languages, and a version of the text was published by The New York Times in April 2013.

-In 2017, Khemiri's short story "Så som du hade berättat det för mig (ungefär) om vi hade lärt känna varandra innan du dog" ("As You Would Have Told It to Me (Sort Of) If We Had Known Each Other Before You Died") was published by the New Yorker.
+In 2017, Khemiri's short story "As You Would Have Told It to Me (Sort of) If We Had Known Each Other Before You Died" ("Så som du hade berättat det för mig (ungefär) om vi hade lärt känna varandra innan du dog") was published by the New Yorker.
 Khemiri is the first Swedish writer to publish a short story in the magazine, although it has previously featured poetry by Swedish poet Tomas Tranströmer.

 Personal life

-Khemiri is based in Stockholm.
+Khemiri moved to New York City with his family in 2021.
 His younger brother is actor Hamadi Khemiri.
-Through his father, Khemiri is cousin of award-winning performance artist Slim Khezri.
+Through his father, Khemiri is cousin of award-winning artist Slim Khezri.